libp2p/blog/src/_blog/metrics-in-go-libp2p.md

     </figure>
 </div>

-To see the dashboards in action check the [Metrics and Dashboards](https://github.com/libp2p/go-libp2p/tree/master/examples/metrics-and-dashboards) example in the go-libp2p repo.
-This example sets up a dummy libp2p app configured with a Prometheus and Grafana instance.
-You can check all the dashboards available at <http://localhost:3000/dashboards>.
+To see the dashboards in action, check the [Public Dashboards](https://github.com/libp2p/go-libp2p/tree/master/dashboards/README.md#public-dashboards).
+For an example of setting up an app with metrics collection and dashboards, check the [Metrics and Dashboards](https://github.com/libp2p/go-libp2p/tree/master/examples/metrics-and-dashboards) example in the go-libp2p repo.

 ### Local development and debugging setup